AltspaceVR/AltspaceSDK-wiki/Cursor-Effect-Plugins.md

 DragPlaneEffect( parameters )
 * (optional) parameters {object} - properties to configure drag settings
-    * dragPlane {[THREE.Mesh]} - mesh with [THREE.BoxGeometry]
-      Position and width/depth should match the drag area of your scene.
-      If omitted, a default one is created for you; intended for demo purposes only.
+    * dragPlane {[THREE.Mesh]} - mesh with [THREE.BoxGeometry], its position and width/depth should match the drag area of your scene.
+If omitted, a default one is created for you; default is intended for demo purposes only.
-    * firebaseSync {[FirebaseSync}] - used to save object an as its position changes due to a drag
+    * firebaseSync {[FirebaseSync}] - used to save an object as its position changes due to a drag.